You are now in the main content area

 Global Learning provides students with key emergency (PDF file) contact information in case of problems or emergencies.

 The student should be aware that Toronto Metropolitan University may require students to leave the country if the Department of Foreign Affairs and International Trade (DFAIT) Travel Report for that country indicates that Canadians should not travel to and/or should leave the country.
-Toronto Metropolitan University may cancel a placement prior to its commencement or at any time during the placement if a Travel Report is issued by DFAIT that the situation in a country has changed so that there are certain risks to the safety and security of students.
+Toronto Metropolitan University may cancel a practicum prior to its commencement or at any time during the practicum if a Travel Report is issued by DFAIT that the situation in a country has changed so that there are certain risks to the safety and security of students.

 Please refer to Global Learning - Safety Abroad on the Toronto Metropolitan University website for more information.